39 years ago, a KGB defector chillingly predicted modern America

-Bezmenov described this process as “a great brainwashing” which has four basic stages.
+Bezmenov described this process as “a great brainwashing” that has four basic stages.
 The first stage is called “demoralization” which takes from 15 to 20 years to achieve.
-According to the former KGB agent, that is the minimum number of years it takes to re-educateone generation of students that is normally exposed to the ideology of its country.
-In other words, the time it takes to change what the people are thinking.
+According to the former KGB agent, that is the minimum number of years it takes to re-educate one generation of students that is normally exposed to the ideology of its country — in other words, the time it takes to change what the people are thinking.

 Referring to such people, Bezmenov said: